stardog-union/stardog-archetypes/README.md

 * `constraints.graph`: The target named graph for storing the inline constraints.
 This option has no effect if the `constraints.inline` option is false.
 If this option is not set, by default, the constraints will be loaded to the `schema.graph` target.

+## Releases and Versioning

+The releases for this repository are named `YYYY.MM.N` based on the year and the month of the release date where `N` is a 0-based counter incremented for each subsequent release done during the month.
+There are no formal backward-compatability guarantees with respect to schemas and constraints in these releases.